Photo credit (above): @safromabove on Instagram

 We’ve mapped the best walking trails in Adelaide for you to enjoy so that once you’ve finished with your gossip you can feel truly tranquil in your surrounds.
-Make the most of those changing colours and that crisp air with our guide to some of the best walking trails around Adelaide.
+Make the most of the sunshine and balmy summer air with our guide to some of the best walking trails around Adelaide.

 Onkaparinga Gorge, Hackham